ar-51/ar-51.github.io/docs/New Unreal Project/htc vive - streaming with openxr.md

 ## Follow the "New Project" instructions from the Vive OpenXR website
-Follow the instruction from the [HTC website](https://developer.vive.com/resources/openxr/openxr-pcvr/overview/)  to get setup up your project
+Follow the instructions from the [HTC website](https://developer.vive.com/resources/openxr/openxr-pcvr/overview/)  to set up your project

 Make Sure to install **"Vive Business Streaming"** and **"SteamVR"** {: .warning }

-## Ensure that your project is compatiable with the htc hand tracking guidelines
+## Ensure that your project is compatible with HTC’s hand-tracking guidelines
-Follow the instruction from the [vive unreal hand tracking guidelines](https://developer.vive.com/resources/openxr/openxr-pcvr/tutorials/unreal-engine/integrate-hand-tracking-data-your-hand-model/)  to setup up your project
+Follow the instructions from the [vive unreal hand tracking guidelines](https://developer.vive.com/resources/openxr/openxr-pcvr/tutorials/unreal-engine/integrate-hand-tracking-data-your-hand-model/)  to setup up your project

 ## Enable OpenXR and OpenXRHandTracking plugins

-In unreal engine, under plugins, make sure that the openXR and that the openXRHandTracking is checked.
+In Unreal-Engine, under plugins, make sure that the openXR and that the openXRHandTracking is checked.
 ![plugin_folder](/assets/images/unreal_openXR_plugin_enabled.png)

-## Disable Oculus Reltated plugins and the SteamVR plugin
+## Disable Oculus Related plugins and the SteamVR plugin

-In unreal engine, under plugins, make sure that other non-openXR plugins are disabled.
+In Unreal-Engine, under plugins, make sure that other non-openXR plugins are disabled.
 ![plugin_folder](/assets/images/unreal_disableSteamVr.png)

-Make Sure you **disable** the **"SteamVR Plugin"**, otherwise the hand movemant will not be recognized correctly.
+Make Sure you **disable** the **"SteamVR Plugin"**, otherwise the hand movement will not be recognized correctly.
 {: .warning }

 ## Make sure that you PC-VR streaming is working correctly